Wayne Hendrickson

-Wayne A. Hendrickson (born April 25, 1941, New York City) is an American biophysicist and university professor at Columbia.
-Dr. Hendrickson is a university professor at Columbia University in the department of biochemistry and molecular biophysics and Violin Family Professor of Physiology and Cellular Biophysics.
+Wayne A. Hendrickson (born April 25, 1941, New York City) is an American biophysicist and university professor at Columbia University.
+Dr. Hendrickson is a university professor at Columbia University in the department of biochemistry and molecular biophysics.
 He is also Chief Life Scientist in the Photon Sciences Directorate at Brookhaven National Laboratory and scientific director of the New York Structural Biology Center.
-Hendrickson has a B.A. from the University of Wisconsin at River Falls, a Ph.D. in biophysics at Johns Hopkins University with Warner Love, and postdoctoral research experience with Jerome Karle at the Naval Research Laboratory (NRL).
-He and his colleagues use biochemistry and x-ray crystallography to study molecular properties in atomic detail with current emphasis on membrane receptors and cellular signaling, on viral proteins and HIV infection, on molecular chaperones and protein folding, and on structural genomics of membrane proteins.
-Hendrickson's advances in diffraction methodology have contributed significantly to the emergence of structural biology as a major force in modern biology and molecular medicine.